Owning HIV: Young adults & the fight ahead

 The facts about U=U

-Scientific evidence confirm that people living with HIV on treatment who reach and maintain an undetectable viral load have effectively no risk of transmitting the virus sexually.
-This is known as Undetectable=Untransmittable or U=U. In the Owning HIV survey, among respondents who were living with HIV, only 31 percent agreed that the term “undetectable” meant that a person living with HIV cannot transmit the virus sexually.
+Scientific evidence confirms that people living with HIV on treatment who reach and maintain an undetectable viral load have effectively no risk of transmitting the virus sexually.
+This is known as Undetectable=Untransmittable or U=U. In the Owning HIV survey, among African American respondents who were living with HIV, only 42% agreed that the term “undetectable” meant that a person living with HIV cannot transmit the virus sexually.

 It’s time to change the course of the HIV epidemic